Also known as: skippy, the smart drug, vitamin r, bennies, black beauties, roses, hearts, speed, or uppers

 - Taking the prescription stimulant to get high.

 Stimulants have been abused as an "academic performance enhancement" (such as to stay up all night cramming for an exam).
-However, studies have found that stimulants do not increase learning or thinking ability when taken by people who have not been prescribed the medication for treating ADHD.
+However, studies have found that stimulants do not increase learning or thinking ability when taken by people who have not been diagnosed with ADHD.

 The brain is made up of nerve cells that send messages to each other by releasing chemicals called neurotransmitters.
 Common stimulants, such as amphetamines (e.g., Adderall) and methylphenidate (e.g., Ritalin), have chemical structures that are similar to certain key brain neurotransmitters including dopamine and norepinephrine.
 Stimulants boost the effects of these chemicals in the brain and body.

-When doctors prescribe stimulants, they start with low doses and increase them slowly until they fully treat the condition for which they are prescribed.
+When doctors prescribe stimulants, they start with low doses and increase them slowly until they find the appropriate dose for the patient to treat the condition for which they are prescribed.
 However, when taken in doses and in ways other than those prescribed, like snorting or injecting, stimulants can increase the dopamine in the brain very quickly.
-This changes the normal communication between brain cells, producing a feeling of intense excitement and happiness, while increasing the risk for addiction.
+This changes the normal communication between brain cells, producing a ‘high’ while also increasing the risk for dangerous side effects and, over time, for addiction.

 Learn more about how the brain works and what happens when a person abuses drugs.